knupel/ROMANESCO-Processing/README.md

 * Controleur : interface slider to use the objects and the different parameters.
 * Prescene : use to move the object in the 3D space.
 * Scene : Display the result, we can use this one to send to syphon or not.
+* Romanesco must be coded with Processing 3.0a5

 ##Memory